jmalensek/GCC-Cross-Compiler-Build-Script/README.md

 Lines 5 and 6 set the values of two variables needed throughout the process. <code>$PREFIX</code> is the directory where you want to build the compiler, and <code>$TARGET</code> is the target platform for which the cross compiler will be able to compile code.
 Both of these can be changed freely depending on your preferences.

 Line 9 TEMPORARILY adds the directory that will contain the compiler binaries to the <code>PATH</code> environment variable for the duration of the current terminal session.
-To add it permanently, you will have to modify the .bashrc file located in <code>/$HOME</code> directory by adding the following line:
+To add it permanently, you will need to modify the .bashrc file located in <code>/$HOME</code> directory by adding the following line:

 <code>export PATH="build-directory/bin:$PATH"</code>\
 NOTE: Replace build-directory with the directory where your cross compiler will be located (<code>$PREFIX</code>)